Pranav122002/Instagram-MERN/README.md

 # Instagram Clone with Messenger
 A MERN stack Instagram Clone with Messenger.

-## Functionalities this Instagram clone will have :
+## Functionalities this Instagram clone has :
  * Sign in and Sign up
  * Reset password if the user forgot the password
  * Send message to other users